-- Disk Activity: How many reads and writes are occurring on a volume. - Memory: Various information about memory utilization, including the request and limit as well as actually utilization. - CPU: The amount of CPU being utilized by a Pod - Network Traffic: The amount of networking traffic passing through each network device. - Container ResourceS: The CPU and memory limits and requests.
+- Disk Usage: How much space is being consumed by a volume. - Disk Activity: How many reads and writes are occurring on a volume. - Memory: Various information about memory utilization, including the request and limit as well as actually utilization. - CPU: The amount of CPU being utilized by a Pod - Network Traffic: The amount of networking traffic passing through each network device. - Container ResourceS: The CPU and memory limits and requests.